 Walmart Black Friday 2020 deals: What to expect amid COVID-19 restrictions

 Because of the COVID-19 pandemic and the new wave of restrictions coming because of it, Black Friday 2020 will be like no other.
-But make no mistake, there will be a Black Friday in 2020 -- and there will be Black Friday deals.
+But make no mistake, there will be a Black Friday in 2020 -- and there will be Black Friday deals at Walmart.

 Here's a look at notable Black Friday deals from Walmart.
 All selections have been culled from Walmart.com's holiday deals section and separated into three shopping categories: home, kids and gadgets.
 Read on for the deals.
 And while batteries aren't included, info on the Baby Yoda pillow is (All prices current as of publication).